tellapart/commandr/README.txt

 decorated functions.

-Running a commandr script directly gives a list of available commands, grouped by the category specified in the decorator.
+Running a commandr script directly gives a list of available commands, grouped by the category specified in each decorator.

 $ python features.py
 > Command must be specified